What is Medicare?

 In some parts of Wisconsin, people covered by Medicare can receive their benefits through a managed care plan.

-- Medicare Advantage Plans in Wisconsin: This brochure, from OCI, explains options under a Medicare Advantage managed care plan (formerly called Medicare+Choice).
+- Medicare Advantage Plans in Wisconsin (PDF): This brochure, from OCI, explains options under a Medicare Advantage managed care plan (formerly called Medicare+Choice).

 - Medicare Plan Finder, on the Medicare website, provides information on plans available in your area.
 You can also call Wisconsin's Medigap Hotline at 1-800-242-1060.